linkarzu/linkarzu.github.io/_posts/neovim/2025-01-25-autosave-autoformat.md

 ---
-title: I found the perfect auto-save and auto-format settings for Neovim
+title: I Found the Perfect Auto-save and Auto-format Settings for Neovim
 description: >-
   Do you come from Obsidian for taking notes and are used to auto-save, you don't know what auto-format is and how it can benefit you?